Logo

 • When possible, find high ground as it increases your range, makes aiming easier, and allows you to keep better track of threats, especially specials and ranged.

 • Rat has Jump binded to Alt to prevent accidental jumps whilst spamming dodge.
-(SUPER IMPORTANT)
+(SUPER IMPORTANT!!!)

 Move Tech with the Trauma Staff